Q: Did the 2019/2020 REALTOR® dues and MLS fees increase?

 Q: How are the payments structured for this billing?

-A: You will be given the opportunity to pick the structure that works best for you!
-You can opt to pay in full by Monday, October 2nd, or you may opt to stretch your total invoice into 4 equal payments over 6 months, with the first invoice being due on October 2nd.
-The invoice posting dates and due dates are outlined below.
+A: You can pick the structure that works best for you!
+You may opt to pay in full by Monday, July 8, 2019, or for an additional $60 fee, you may opt to stretch your total invoice into six (6) payments over nine (9) months, with all invoices being due upon receipt.
+Please note: there are no payments due during the December holidays.
+The invoice posting dates and due dates are as follows:

-A: You will be invoiced in the same manner that you paid your 2016/2017 dues.
+A: We offer you two chances to pick your plan.
+If you do not respond, you will be invoiced in the same manner as you paid your 2018/2019 dues.
 If you paid in full, that is how you will be invoiced.
 If you made installment payments, that is how you will be invoiced.
-You will have the opportunity to change your plan up until August 25th.
+If you want to change your plan, you may do so before Thursday, May 30, 2019.

 Q: How will I be invoiced?

-Q: If I decide to pay in full, when will the invoice be posted on “My Account” at ChicagoREALTOR.com?
+Q: If I decide to pay in full, when will the invoice be posted to my account at ChicagoREALTOR.com?

-A. The invoice will be posted to your account no later than August 31; invoice due upon receipt.
-Once you have paid your balance in full, you will owe nothing until we bill for the next fiscal year.
-Should payment in full not be made prior to October 2nd with this pay in full option, your membership, including MLS service will be suspended immediately until payment is made.
-Additionally, you will be assessed a $30 late fee.
+A: The invoice will be posted to your account no later than June 8th; the invoice is due upon receipt.
+Once you have paid your balance in full, you won’t owe anything until next year.
+If you choose the pay in full option but do not remit payment prior to October 1st, your membership, including MLS services, will be suspended immediately until payment is made and you will be assessed a $30 late fee.

-Q: If I choose the 4 payment option, when will the invoices be due?
+Q: If I choose the payment plan option with six installments, when will payment be due?

 Q: What dues and fees are included in these invoices?

-A: Each invoice is broken down to reflect four equal payments which cover your CAR, IR, NAR Dues and MRED MLS Fees for the entire year (October 1, 2017 – September 30, 2018).
-Note however that your invoices will include a recommended investment to RPAC, CAR Foundation and IL RPA.
+A: Each invoice is broken down to reflect six payments which cover your CAR, Illinois REALTORS® and NAR Dues and MRED MLS Fees for the fiscal year (October 1, 2019 – September 30, 2020).
+Note that your invoices will include a recommended investment for RPAC, CAR Foundation, and Real Estate Education Foundation.
 There are no payments due during the December holidays.

 Q: Can I make my payments online?